Skip to main content

 What is a Pre-Removal Risk Assessment (PRRA)?+

 A PRRA is an assessment of whether conditions in your country of origin have changed since your refugee claim was rejected.
-It is only available after all other remedies (RAD appeal, Federal Court judicial review) have been exhausted.
-A PRRA is not a new refugee claim — it only assesses new risks arising after the original decision.
+It is generally available after other remedies (RAD appeal, Federal Court judicial review) have been exhausted, and it is also a key safeguard for people whose claims are now found ineligible under the new Bill C-12 time limits.
+A PRRA is not a new refugee claim, it only assesses new risks arising after the original decision.
+Confirm current PRRA rules on canada.ca.

 ⚠️ Refugee law is complex

 Refugee claims involve significant procedural requirements and strict timelines.
 Engaging a licensed immigration lawyer or accredited refugee law practitioner is strongly advisable.
-This guide explains what the law says — it does not analyze your specific situation.
+This guide explains what the law says, it does not analyze your circumstances.

 Check your admissibility

-Understand how Canadian immigration law applies to your situation — free and anonymous.
+Understand how Canadian immigration law relates to your situation, free and anonymous.

 Educational platform · Not legal advice